 When Army Specialist April Grossman returned from serving in Afghanistan in 2011, it took six years before she finally felt she had made it home.
 Depression, insomnia, panic attacks, and negative thinking—symptoms of her struggle with combat and military sexual trauma related PTSD—were all taking a toll on her relationships, her job, and her ability to go out into public.
 Once the number of medications she was prescribed reached a total of twelve, April decided to apply to Puppies Behind Bars for a service dog.

 In July of 2017, April took part in PBB’s team training.
-Half the classes were held at Downstate Correctional, a men’s maximum-security facility, and April was paired with a beautiful, black Labrador retriever named Waldo.
+The classes were held at Downstate Correctional, a men’s maximum-security facility, and April was paired with a beautiful, black Labrador retriever named Waldo.
 April remembers, “As a survivor of military sexual trauma, the thought of going into a men’s prison frightened me.
 Unexpectedly, (I realized) these inmates are amazing.”
 From the inmate puppy-raisers, she learned commands that would help her overcome panic attacks in public.

 She was taught never to use the word “no” with Waldo, which helped her rewire her brain to think positively.
 “Because of their work, I am not only able to live a normal life … but my medication list has gone from 12 to 2.
 Positive relationships have been built with people around me.
 Waldo and I have met great friends, we have gone out to restaurants, we shop, and are training for a 5K.
 We live a happy life!”